-The Competition Act establishes the definition of a cartel9 as 'any agreement or concerted practice between two or more competitors which aim to coordinate or influence competitive behaviour in terms of prices, quantities, allocation of customers or markets and in general any other practice against competitors'.
-The former CNC considered cartels as mere exchanges of sensitive commercial information between competitors.10
+The Competition Act establishes the definition of a cartel as 'any agreement or concerted practice between two or more competitors which aim to coordinate or influence competitive behaviour in terms of prices, quantities, allocation of customers or markets and in general any other practice against competitors'.
+The former National Competition Commission (CNC) considered cartels as mere exchanges of sensitive commercial information between competitors.

 The CNMC has declared the 'fight against cartels to be its number one priority in competition enforcement'.
-Since the adoption of the current Competition Act in 2007, more than 60 cartels have been discovered and sanctioned in Spain, with total fines above €1 billion.11 In 2017, the CNMC issued five decisions sanctioning cartels.12
+Since the adoption of the current Competition Act in 2007, more than 60 cartels have been discovered and sanctioned in Spain, with total fines above €1 billion.11 In 2018, the CNMC issued four decisions sanctioning cartels.12 The CNMC has intensified its efforts in the detection of big-rigging conduct by means of the recent creation of an intelligence unit dedicated to identifying indicia of bid-rigging conduct based on the analysis of the data regarding the offers submitted in public tenders.

-In February 2008, the leniency programme was introduced in Spain.
-It is relevant to mention that leniency is only available to practices falling within the scope of the definition of a 'cartel'.
-The leniency programme has been applied in 25 cases since its entry into force in Spain in 2008.13
+Spain's leniency programme was introduced in February 2008.
+Note that leniency is only available to practices falling within the scope of the definition of a 'cartel'.
+The leniency programme has been applied in 23 cases since its entry into force in Spain in 2008.